 Jabhat al Akrab – ω Scorpii (Omega Scorpii)

-Omega Scorpii is composed of two stars.
-The system has the proper name Jabhat al Akrab, derived from the Arabic jabhat[u] al-caqrab, which means ‘the forehead of the scorpion’ (and it joins Dschubba to form part of the forehead grouping).
+Jabhat al Akrab is a two-star system, and its name is derived from the Arabic, jabhat[u] al-caqrab, meaning ‘the forehead of the scorpion’ (it joins Dschubba to form part of the forehead grouping).

-Omega-1 Scorpii is 424 light-years away from Earth and 9,120 times brighter than the Sun.
-Omega-2 Scorpii is 265 light-years away from Earth.
+The first star is 424 light-years away from Earth and 9,120 times brighter than the Sun.
+The second is 265 light-years away from Earth.